-INTRIGUED BY CASH-VALUE life insurance?
-There are three varieties to choose from:
+INTRIGUED BY cash-value life insurance?
+There are three types to choose from:

 Whole life.
 This is the most conservative type of cash-value life insurance, with the insurer guaranteeing that your premiums will remain the same and that the policy’s cash value will earn a minimum rate of interest.
 A whole-life policy can also earn additional dividends that help your cash value grow faster, though these additional dividends aren’t guaranteed.

 Lately, whole life has received a big push from advisors who advocate BYOB, or “be your own banker,” which involves building up a whole-life policy and then using it as a source of borrowed money.
 But the benefits claimed are inflated, and some of the advice offered, such as reducing your 401(k) contributions so you can put more into a whole-life policy, is dubious at best.

 Universal life.
 While a whole-life policy has a fixed interest rate, the interest paid by a universal life policy varies over time.
 With indexed universal life, which has recently surged in popularity, the interest you receive can be linked to the returns of a stock market index, often the S&P 500.
 Policyholders receive the S&P 500’s gain, excluding dividends.
 The annual gain is capped, but you are also protected against losses.
 Universal life policies give holders some flexibility to vary premium payments and raise or reduce the death benefit.

 Variable life.
 Instead of earning interest, a variable life policy allows you to invest the policy’s cash value in a series of subaccounts, which are similar to stock and bond mutual funds.
 Many variable life policies are actually variable universal life, meaning they offer the flexibility to vary payments, like universal life.
 As stocks have rallied in recent years, sales of variable universal life have picked up.